zein7/user-documentation/docs/creating_and_editing/editing_metadata_from_item_page.rst

    :clicker: a i.fa.fa-expand

-When exapnded, the editor now takes up the whole screen, as shown below:
+When expanded, the editor now takes up the whole screen, as shown below:

 .. screenshot::
    :server_path: /item/18/edit